Information alert

 If you need a large print, audio, braille, easy-read, age-friendly or translated copy of this page, email the patient information team at uclh.patientinformation@nhs.net.
 We will do our best to meet your needs.

 If this page has been shared with you, you have experienced the death of someone close to you.
-We are sorry for your loss; we know this can be a very difficult and distressing time.
+We are very sorry for your loss; we know this can be a very difficult and distressing time.
 We hope this page will help you understand what you can expect from University College London Hospitals NHS Foundation Trust (UCLH) and the medical examiner's office.

 This page aims to explain what happens next including what happens if a death will be investigated by a coroner.
 It also provides details of the processes involved if you have any concerns about the care we provided and gives you practical advice, support, and information.